Story 📖

 This story begins with learning how to code at the age of 13.

 McAllen, Texas is a small city with little to no presence in tech/startups.
-It was therefore a miracle that one of my Dad’s friends, Juan Carlos, happened to be a computer scientist.
+It was therefore a miracle that one of my Dad’s friends, Juan Carlos, happened to be a software engineer.

 It was 2010 and the iPhone was starting to take the world by storm.
 Juan Carlos came up to me one day and told me that if I ever had an idea for an app, we could build something together and publish it on the App Store.